osohq/oso/docs/getting-started/quickstart.rst

 the actor, the rule no longer succeeds because the string ``"bhavik@example.com"`` does not match the string ``"alice@example.com"``.

-.. note:: For a deeper introduction to writing authorization rules with oso, see :doc:`/more/key-concepts`.

 Authorizing HTTP requests
 =========================